facebook/react-native/DockerTests.md

 `npm run test-android-run-unit` - Runs all the unit tests that have been built in the latest react/android docker image (note: you need to run test-android-build before executing this if the image does not exist it will fail)

-`npm run test-android-run-instrumentation` - Runs all the instrumentation tests that have been built in the latest react/android docker image (note: you need to run test-android-build before executing this if the image does not exist it will fail).
+`npm run test-android-run-instrumentation` - Runs all the instrumentation tests that have been built in the latest react/android docker image.
+If the image does not exist, run `test-android-build` before.
 You can also pass additional flags to filter which tests instrumentation tests are run.
 Ex: `npm run test-android-run-instrumentation -- --filter=TestIdTestCase` to only run the TestIdTestCase instrumentation test.
 See below for more information on the instrumentation test flags.

 `npm run test-android-run-e2e` - Runs all the end to end tests that have been built in the latest react/android docker image (note: you need to run test-android-build before executing this if the image does not exist it will fail)